lambdaclass/mina_bridge/README.md

 The prover reads circuit gates from a JSON file stored in a specific path.
 So, we need to write the circuit gates in a JSON file in the corresponding path.

 To write files in TypeScript we need to install another package.
-Run:
+In the o1js project (`fibonacci` in this example), run:

 ```sh
 npm i --save-dev @types/node